 2) Disability Living Allowance (DLA) / Personal Independence Payments (PIP)

 Personal Independent Payments (PIPs) can help with some of the extra costs of personal care or mobility due to a long-term illness or disability.
 They have replaced the DLA and are being phased for anyone aged 68 or younger in 2015, so many parents may still be receiving DLA.
 PIPs are needs based not dependent upon income/savings.
 There are 2 elements to a DLA/PIP:

 Daily Living component – claimants are assessed on things like ability to prepare food and drink, wash, dress, go to the toilet, manage health conditions and make financial decisions.
-The rates (2019/20) range from £23.20 a week and the enhanced rate is £87.65 a week.
+The rates (2024/25) range from £28.70 a week, to the middle rate of £72.65 a week and the enhanced rate is £108.55 a week.

 3) Constant Attendance Allowance

 This allowance is payable to people who need daily care and attention due to a disability as a result of an accident or disease caused by work, or a War Disablement Pension.
-Payments range from £33.20 – £132.80 per week depending upon the extent of the disability and the amount of care needed.
+Payments range from £41.55 part-day rate to £166.20 for exceptional needs depending upon the extent of the disability and the amount of care needed.